-January is the time of year when our mood can take a little dip, but it can also be a positive time for fresh starts and renewed motivation to achieve your goals.
-To help give your mood and energy a lift and help you focus on the year ahead, try incorporating these four mood-boosting foods into your diet.
+Autumn is upon us, which for some means your mood can take a little dip.
+To help give your mood and energy a lift, try incorporating these four mood-boosting foods into your diet.

 Cruelty Free Beauty